NUKnightLab/cactus-project-template/README.md

 Install Cactus
 --------------
 If you haven't, create a virtual environment for doing cactus projects.
 While we don't have a lot of experience, it seems you could get away with a single environment for all cactus-based sites.

-For now, the core Cactus project hasn't accepted the pull request which supports starting a new cactus project from an alternative source, so you have to plug in Joe's fork.
+NOTE: the changes which allow Cactus to use KnightLab-specific templates have not yet been merged into the original Cactus project, so you must use the special pip install command below.

     mkvirtualenv cactussites
-    pip install -e git://github.com/JoeGermuska/Cactus.git#egg=cactus-jlg
+    pip install -e git://github.com/JoeGermuska/Cactus.git@skeleton#egg=cactus

 You're now ready.
 See below for guidance on starting a new site.